waynodiablo/Oystercard/pills/javascript_module_pattern.md

 })();
 ```

-We can just use this version of the `exclaim` module as we wrote it for the browser.
+This version that we wrote for the browser works perfectly, without any changes, in Node.js.
 Look:

 ```js
 // exclaim-test.js